 Admissions into our Reception class are managed by Camden Education Authority.

-The closing date for Reception is the end of the January preceding the school year (September –August) in which your child becomes 5.
+The closing date for Reception is the middle of January preceding the school year (September –August) in which your child becomes 5.

-Places, for a September start, are allocated for both Nursery and Reception in the April preceding the start date.
+Places, for a September start, are allocated for Reception in the April by Camden Admissions.

 It is important to note that a place in our Nursery does not guarantee a place in Reception.